Surprising Princess Diana Secrets We Never Knew — Until Now

 She said that comment, and what she knew about his affair with Bowles, led to stress and sadness for a long time.

-At one point, while dealing with her depression and eating disorder, Diana attempted suicide.
+At one point, while dealing with her depression and eating disorder, Diana attempted suicide before seeking treatment for mental health issues in London.
 “I was in a very bad way.
 I was so depressed, and I was trying to cut my wrists with razor blades,” she confessed in her audio recordings.

 Follow Michelle Kapusta on Twitter @philamichelle.